 For a comprehensive guide on this entire subject you can visit this link:

 LEARN MORE ABOUT THIS BOOK HERE

-SHARE THIS ARTICLE: Please feel free to share this article on Facebook, in Forums, or with any Clubs you participate in.
-You can copy and paste this link to share: http://www.cartechbooks.com/techtips/anatomy-of-a-turbocharger-whats-inside-and-how-it-works/
+SHARE THIS ARTICLE: Please feel free to share this post on Facebook Groups or Forums/Blogs you read.
+You can use the social sharing buttons to the left, or copy and paste the website link: https://www.cartechbooks.com/blogs/techtips/anatomy-of-a-turbocharger-whats-inside-and-how-it-works

 There are two primary components of the compressor: the compressor wheel and the compressor cover.
 Within these components there are many critical design types and specific features such as the diffuser, a critical feature that is typically designed into the compressor cover.
 Understanding turbocharger nomenclature and design features will help in future discussions about turbochargers relative to matching, system design, rebuilding, and failure analysis.